Siphonophore: General morphology

-Siphonophores typically exhibit one of the three standard body plans.
-The body plans are named Cystonecta, Physonecta, and Calycophorae.
+Siphonophores typically exhibit one of three standard body plans matching the suborders: Cystonectae, Physonectae, and Calycophorae.
 Cystonects have a long stem with the attached zooids.
 Each group of zooids has a gastrozooid.
 The gastrozooid has a tentacle used for capturing and digesting food.
 The groups also have gonophores, which are specialized for reproduction.
-They use a pneumatophore, a gas-filled float, on their anterior end and mainly drift at the surface of the water.
+They use a pneumatophore, a gas-filled float, on their anterior end and drift at the surface of the water or stay afloat in the deep sea.
 Physonects have a pneumatophore and nectosome, which harbors the nectophores used for jet propulsion.
-The nectophores pump the water back in order to move forward.
+The nectophores pump water backwards in order to move forward.
 Calycophorans differ from cystonects and physonects in that they have two nectophores and no pneumatophore.
+Instead they often possess oil-filled glands which likely help with buoyancy.

-Since their origin, an increase in the number of zooid types has been observed in siphonophores.
-Scientists have determined two possible evolutionary hypothesis for this observation: 1.
+Siphonophores possess multiple types of zooids.
+Scientists have determined two possible evolutionary hypotheses for this observation: 1.
 As time has gone on, the amount of zooid types has increased.
 2. The last common ancestor had many types of zooids and the diversity seen today is due to loss of zooid types.
 Research shows no evidence supporting the first hypothesis, and has seen some evidence in support of the second.